RexManglicmot/Breast-Cancer-ML-Classification/Breast-Cancer-ML-Classfication-Linear-Discriminant-Analysis.md

 -   Grammar.
 -   Get feedback and incorporate
 -   Fill in intro
--   How do I create a boxplot from all the quant columns against 2 categorical?
+-   How do I create a boxplot from all the quant columns against a column that has 2 categorical variables?
 I know how to do this within a single column, but not multiple.
 Ditto for bar charts?

 ## Introduction